Arrangements by Category(Click Below)

 Second Star to the Right

 A beautiful ballad from the animated film Peter Pan, this song was debuted at the 2009 Anaheim International contest by The Alliance.
 Tim Waurick has recorded fine learning tracks for both men and women.
-While this piece stands alone just fine, it would make a lovely companion to a Peter Pan or pirate medley in contest.
+While this piece stands alone just fine, it would make a lovely companion to a Peter Pan or pirate song or medley in contest.

 Slumber My Darling